 In an effort to help you develop your public health careers, the Office of Career Development is pleased to present you with a few resources to begin your research and exploration in obtaining internship opportunities.
-All students have access to the ROL Handshake to view internships, fellowships, research projects, practica opportunities, and full/part-time jobs from employers interested specifically in Rollins students and graduates.
+All students have access to the RSPH Career Connection to view internships, fellowships, research projects, practica opportunities, and full/part-time jobs from employers interested specifically in Rollins students and graduates.

 What is an internship?

 An internship refers to an experience outside the classroom that enables students to develop skills and gain supervised practical experience related to their academic or career interests.
 A well-researched and planned internship will provide exposure to professional settings and contacts, help you develop or enhance valuable skills, and ultimately provide an opportunity which can lead to thoughtful career decision-making.

 Internship opportunities are often available through formalized programs involving an extensive application process.
 They may also be found through internet searches, agency/organization websites, emails, and word of mouth.
 Internships are often "created" by networking with professionals working within the field of public health.
 Discuss opportunities with networking contacts when appropriate, and always be considerate of their time.

 Tip: Networking that gets results takes practice!
 For help with this, check the calendar in RSPH Career Connection and the RSPH Calendar for upcoming networking workshops or schedule an appointment with a coach.
 For additional information on networking, please download our How to Prepare for Networking Guide.

 To start you off in the right direction, you may wish to click here for a list of CDC and related internships that are often of interest to our students.
 Also, click here to find an alphabetical sample list of internships.